iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Introduction, Projected Proximal Gradient via MM.md

     \right\Vert^2
     +
     h(x)
-\right\rbrace
+\right\rbrace.
 $$

 This is called the proximal operator, parameterized by a convexity information related parameter $t$, and the non-smooth function named $h(x)$.
+Please read [[Moreau Envelope and Proximal Mapping]] for more in depth discussion.

 ---
 ### **Claim 1**